Protein (nutrient): Excess consumption

 High protein diets have been shown to lead to an additional 1.21 kg of weight loss over a period of 3 months versus a baseline protein diet in a meta-analysis.
 Benefits of decreased body mass index as well as HDL cholesterol were more strongly observed in studies with only a slight increase in protein intake rather where high protein intake was classified as 45% of total energy intake.
 Detrimental effects to cardiovascular activity were not observed in short-term diets of 6 months or less.
 There is little consensus on the potentially detrimental effects to healthy individuals of a long-term high protein diet, leading to caution advisories about using high protein intake as a form of weight loss.

 The 2015–2020 Dietary Guidelines for Americans (DGA) recommends that men and teenage boys increase their consumption of fruits, vegetables and other under-consumed foods, and that a means of accomplishing this would be to reduce overall intake of protein foods.
-The 2015 - 2020 DGA report does not set a recommended limit for the intake of red and processed meat.
+The 2015–2020 DGA report does not set a recommended limit for the intake of red and processed meat.
 While the report acknowledges research showing that lower intake of red and processed meat is correlated with reduced risk of cardiovascular diseases in adults, it also notes the value of nutrients provided from these meats.
 The recommendation is not to limit intake of meats or protein, but rather to monitor and keep within daily limits the sodium (< 2300 mg), saturated fats (less than 10% of total calories per day), and added sugars (less than 10% of total calories per day) that may be increased as a result of consumption of certain meats and proteins.
-While the 2015 DGA report does advise for a reduced level of consumption of red and processed meats, the 2015-2020 DGA key recommendations recommend that a variety of protein foods be consumed, including both vegetarian and non-vegetarian sources of protein.
+While the 2015 DGA report does advise for a reduced level of consumption of red and processed meats, the 2015–2020 DGA key recommendations recommend that a variety of protein foods be consumed, including both vegetarian and non-vegetarian sources of protein.

 Protein deficiency

-Protein deficiency and malnutrition (PEM) can lead to variety of ailments including Intellectual disability and kwashiorkor.
+Protein deficiency and malnutrition (PEM) can lead to a variety of ailments, including Intellectual disability and kwashiorkor.
 Symptoms of kwashiorkor include apathy, diarrhea, inactivity, failure to grow, flaky skin, fatty liver, and edema of the belly and legs.
 This edema is explained by the action of lipoxygenase on arachidonic acid to form leukotrienes and the normal functioning of proteins in fluid balance and lipoprotein transport.

 PEM is fairly common worldwide in both children and adults and accounts for 6 million deaths annually.
 In the industrialized world, PEM is predominantly seen in hospitals, is associated with disease, or is often found in the elderly.